-- 5.35 Where we receive a representation from an interested party or responsible authority, we will normally refer the application to the Licensing Panel for a decision regarding the application. - a) We will not consider representations that: - b) are not made by an Interested Party or a Responsible Authority - c) are vexatious or frivolous, or

-- d) will "certainly not" influence our determination of the application - 5.36 When considering if a representation will influence the determination of an application, we will consider the relevance of the representation to: - a) the application, and - b) the licensing objectives - 5.37 An interested party who wishes to be represented by another person or organisation at the Licensing Panel meeting must give us a written notice requesting to be represented by that person or organisation. - 5.38 Interested parties can make representations about licence applications or apply for a review of an existing licence (see below). - 5.39 Trade associations, trade unions and residents and tenants' associations can be interested parties, if they can demonstrate they are representing a member who lives sufficiently close to the premises or is likely to be affected by the activities being applied for. - 5.40 Elected Councillors and MPs may also be interested parties.
+- 5.41 Where we receive a representation from an interested party or responsible authority, we will normally refer the application to a Licensing sub-committee for a decision regarding the application. - a) We will not consider representations that: - b) are not made by an Interested Party or a Responsible Authority - c) are vexatious or frivolous, or - d) will "certainly not" influence our determination of the application - 5.42 When considering if a representation will influence the determination of an application, we will consider the relevance of the representation to: - a) the application, and - b) the licensing objectives - 5.43 An interested party who wishes to be represented by another person or organisation at the Licensing sub-committee meeting must give us a written notice requesting to be represented by that person or organisation. - 5.44 Interested parties can make representations about licence applications or apply for a review of an existing licence (see below). - 5.45 Trade associations, trade unions and residents and tenants' associations can be interested parties, if they can demonstrate they are representing a member who lives sufficiently close to the premises or is likely to be affected by the activities being applied for. - 5.46 Elected Councillors and MPs may also be interested parties.
 Elected Councillors may also represent interested parties, subject to legal constraints, guidance, and advice.
 Where a Councillor or MP is representing their constituents, the requirements of paragraph 2.5 above.